 Decrease to Increase

 Although it sounds extreme, burning tokens doesn’t disintegrate them literally, but it does render them unusable in the future.
 The process involves the project’s developers repurchasing or taking available currency out of circulation by removing them from availability.
-To do so, the tokens’ signatures are put into an irretrievable public wallet that is viewable by all nodes but perma-frozen.
-The status of these coins is published on the blockchain so that the entire network can be aware of the process and so that the senders can be transparent about it.
+To do so, the tokens’ signatures are put into an irretrievable public wallet viewable by all nodes but perma-frozen.
+The status of these coins is published on the blockchain so that the entire network can be aware of the process and the senders can be transparent about it.
 If anyone knows the private key, the network will know about it as soon as they try to withdraw.

 So Why Are Tokens ‘Burned’?